 Honoring, Preserving, and Memorializing History

-Sugar Land City Council approved a memorandum of understanding (MOU) with the Fort Bend Independent School District for the future relocation of bodies found buried on Fort Bend ISD's property, to the city’s Old Imperial Prison Farm Cemetery.
-The city was informed of this discovery on February 19, 2018.
+Sugar Land City Council approved an agreement with FBISD for the possible future relocation of bodies found buried on Fort Bend ISD's property to the city’s Old Imperial Farm Cemetery.

-- Why is the City entering into an MOU with FBISD?
+- Why did the City enter into an agreement with FBISD?

 - Where is the Old Imperial Prison Farm Cemetery located?